Newman Lake Advanced Wastewater Treatment Pilot Study

 Spokane Conservation District is collaborating with the Washington State Department of Ecology, Spokane County, and local property owners to improve the health of Newman Lake by finding an alternative to failing septic systems.
 A pilot project, aimed at installing small-scale enhanced treatment upgrades for two sites in Honeymoon Bay.
 This state-of-the-art technology has been shown to be far more effective at protecting public health and water quality than the systems currently in use.

-The image on the right provides a start-to-finish overview of how the program works.
+The image above provides a start-to-finish overview of how the program works.

 In 2020 and 2021, Newman Lake residents, the Washington Department of Ecology (DOE) and the Spokane Conservation District collaborated to improve the quality of water of the Lake by conducting a pilot study to determine alternatives to the current failing septic systems.
 This project designed, installed, and monitored two (2) small enhanced treatment systems from two different manufacturers as part of a pilot study at Honeymoon Bay.
 The main objective of the pilot study was to determine the broader feasibility of using these enhanced systems to help improve wastewater treatment capabilities to replace failing or aging septic systems.
 These types of MBR systems have been shown in the past to remove up to 97.9% nitrogen, 98.1% phosphorous, and 99.99% fecal coliforms.
 Defined under WAC 173-219, reclaimed water can be achieved by these systems for beneficial reuse.
 See PHASE 1 REPORT HERE.